madslundt/cloud-media-scripts/README.md

  - Mount 20 seconds after boot.
  - Checks if mount is up 40 seconds after boot (if not it makes sure to remount).
  - Upload to cloud daily at 03:30 AM.
- - Check to remove local content every tuesday at 03:30 AM (this only remove files depending on the option 'space', 'time' or 'instant').
+ - Check to remove local content every tuesday after upload has finished (this only remove files depending on the option 'space', 'time' or 'instant').
  - Check hourly that mount is up or else remounting.
- - Check every 12th hour if mount is up and running (if not it makes sure to remount) and then, if mount is up, it will empty Plex trash.
+ - Check every 12th hour if mount is up and running (if not it makes sure to remount).
+If mount is up and running, it will empty Plex trash.

 _If you have a small local disk you may change upload and remove local content to do it more often._

-*_If 'space' is set it will only remove content, starting from the oldest accessed file, if media size has exceeded `remove_files_when_space_exceeds`, and will only free up atleast `freeup_atleast`.
-If 'time' is set it will only remove files older than `remove_files_older_than`.
-If 'instant' is set it will remove all files when running._
+*_If 'space' is set it will only move content to cloud, starting from the oldest accessed file, if media size has exceeded `remove_files_when_space_exceeds`, and will free up atleast `freeup_atleast`.
+If 'time' is set it will only move files to cloud older than `remove_files_older_than`.
+If 'instant' is set it will move all files to cloud when running.
+Only when file has been successfully moved to cloud it will be deleted locally._

 *Media is never deleted locally before being uploaded successfully to the cloud.*